michellab/BioSimSpaceTutorials/01_introduction/05_running_nodes.md

 The companion notebook for this section can be found [here](https://github.com/michellab/BioSimSpaceTutorials/blob/4844562e7d2cd0b269cead56562ec16a3dfaef7c/01_introduction/05_running_nodes.ipynb)

 The previous section showed you how to write a node to perform minimisation of a molecular system within an interactive Jupyter notebook.
-Here we'll introduces some of the other ways of running BioSimSpace nodes, showing how the same script can be used in several different ways.
+Here we introduce you to some of the other ways of running BioSimSpace nodes, showing how the same script can be used in several different ways.

 ## Running nodes on the command-line